1qqru/exocore/_scrapbook/2022-12-superflat-01---foundations-of-otaku-culture.md

 ## Essential Content

-Chronological collection of films referenced in a variety of sources on the subject and picks which I personally think are signifiers of the concept.
+Chronological collection of media referenced in a variety of sources on the subject and picks which I personally think are signifiers of the concept.

 >Just on the border of your waking mind,
 There lies another time.